On the cusp of cusps: a universal model for extreme scattering events in the ISM: The lens

 Fig.~\ref{fig:crit_caust} shows the critical curve and caustic structures that arise due to magnification by the $A_3$ lens.
-The top row shows the results for the divergent lens ($\alpha < 0$), corresponding to an over-dense lens, and the bottom row shows the convergent lens ($\alpha > 0$), corresponding to an under-dense lens.
+The top row shows the results for the over-dense lens ($\alpha < 0$), and the bottom row shows the under-dense lens ($\alpha > 0$).
 The light curve that arises as one changes impact parameter, $y_1$, (i.e. as the source moves relative to the lens), are effectively entirely determined by the number and location of the caustics.
 When $\sigma \ll 1$ and $\alpha \gtrsim 1$, the caustics tend to be located far from the axis; for example, the outermost caustic is located at $y^*_1 \gg 1$.
 This means that in between the caustics the slope of the inverse lens map is large, meaning that the total magnification is close to one (see, for example, the blue curve in Fig.~\ref{fig:lensmap}, where the inverse lens map, $x(y)$, is effectively flat for most of the region between the caustics).
 The result is that the light curve as the source moves relative to the lens is close to unity except at the caustics where the magnification suddenly diverges.
-Fig.~\ref{fig:lc} shows an example light curve for $\alpha = 0.3$, $\sigma = 0.03$.
+Fig.~\ref{fig:lc} shows an example light curve for $\alpha = -0.3$, $\sigma = 0.03$.
 The lens is taken to be of size $\ell = 10\,{\rm AU}$ and moving with velocity $v = 200\,{\rm km}{\rm s}^{-1}$ relative to the lens.
+Here $\ell$ is simply a normalization parameter to convert the dimensionless distances to dimensionful ones.
+Its relation to the lens size is clarified in Section~\ref{sec:0834}.
 The parameters are chosen to match the $f = 2.7\,{\rm GHz}$ light curve of the original ESE observation presented in \citet{Fiedler1987}.
 Since for plasma lensing $\alpha \propto f^{-2}$, we can compute the light curve for multiple frequency bands.
 Computing the light curve for $f = 8.1\,{\rm GHz}$ (shown in the bottom panel of Fig.~\ref{fig:lc}), we see that, at high frequencies, multiple caustics in the light curve become apparent.
 It is not the case that these magnification caustics appear because new features in the lens become resolved as the frequency increases.
-Rather, as can be seen from the scaling relation in Eq.~\ref{eq:alpha_rescale}, an increase in frequency leads to an effective rescaling of the $x_1$ coordinate.
-Thus, the additional magnification caustics seen at $8.1\,{\rm GHz}$ are still present at $2.7\,{\rm GHz}$, but are further out, and are not seen at the impact parameters spanned by the observation.
-In other words, the low-frequency light curve is effectively a zoomed in version of the high-frequency light curve.
+Rather, as is clear from Eq.~\ref{eq:ystar} and shown in Fig.~\ref{fig:lensmap}, as $\alpha$ decreases, the location of the caustics move in from infinity.
+In other words, if one were to compute the light curve over many frequencies between $f = 2.7$ and $8.1\,{\rm GHz}$, one would see the intensity spikes move continuously inward from infinity, as opposed to appearing spontaneously.
+This latter situation would occur if the additional caustics at high-frequency were due to unknown substructure in the lens which becomes resolved at high frequency.
+Note, however, this prediction of caustics moving continuously in from infinity is not unique to our model, but is generic to one-dimensional, smooth refractive lenses.
+Nevertheless, the high-frequency light curve shown in Fig.~\ref{fig:lc} shares qualitative similarities to the high-frequency observation of the original ESE in \citet{Fiedler1987}, which has otherwise been challenging to accommodate with other refractive lens models.
+While we have not undertaken a quantitative best-fit analysis of the observations with our model, we argue that the $A_3$ lens naturally explains the appearance of multiple magnification caustics at high frequencies without the need to invoke unknown substructure as is often done in many attempts to model ESEs.